METRIX IAP

 It should host challengers, not compete with them

-Add APEX-B001 and APEX-B002 as contained creative tests inside the same scaling environment.
+Add KOV-001 and KOV-002 as contained creative tests inside the same scaling environment.

 Recommended action